Informational

 Introduction

-If you've ever wondered how search engines decide which pages of your website to show in search results and which ones to ignore, you're not alone.
-One of the key tools for managing this process is robots.txt---a simple text file that helps guide search engine crawlers and ensures they focus on what matters most for your SEO.
+So, If you've ever wondered how search engines decide which pages of your website to show in search results and which ones to ignore, the answer lies in the guideline issued by robots.txt.

 Without robots.txt, search engines could end up wasting time crawling irrelevant pages, such as duplicate content or private areas of your website that aren't meant for public viewing.
 This can lead to a wasted crawl budget, poor indexing, or even the exposure of sensitive information.

 By learning how to use and optimize robots.txt, you can take control over how your website is crawled and indexed---ultimately improving your SEO results and protecting your content.
+Robot txt in SEO is a gamechanger tool which can significantly add to your websites growth.

 What is Robots.txt?